EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Experiments and results

-Figures \ref{fig5} and \ref{fig6} illustrate the ANOVA results for models evaluated on the EOG and EMG datasets.
-Drawing conclusions from the provided information and ANOVA analyses, the following observations emerge: \begin{enumerate}[(1)] \item $RRMSE_{temporal}$ Rancking: The denoising performance across the four methods is observed as follows: CNN < 1D-ResCNN < EEGDnet < EEGDiR.
-ANOVA analysis indicates significant differences in $RRMSE_{temporal}$, with marked distinctions in the EOG dataset and relatively modest differences in the EMG dataset.
-EEGDiR significantly outperforms other methods in time-domain denoising for both EOG and EMG datasets, followed by EEGDnet and 1D-ResCNN, while SCNN exhibits the least efficacy. \item $RRMSE_{spectral}$ Rancking: The denoising performance order for $RRMSE_{spectral}$ is 1D-ResCNN < SCNN < EEGDnet < EEGDiR.
-The occurrence of 1D-ResCNN < SCNN is attributed to 1D-ResCNN's superior extraction of features in the time domain, leading to diminished denoising performance in the spectral features.
-ANOVA results show a significant difference in $RRMSE_{spectral}$ among methods on the EOG dataset, while the difference is relatively weak on the EMG dataset.
-EEGDiR significantly outperforms other methods in spectral denoising, followed by EEGDnet and SCNN, while 1D-ResCNN is less effective. \item $CC$ Metric Ranking: The denoising performance sequence on the $CC$ metric remains SCNN < 1D-ResCNN < EEGDnet < EEGDiR.
-ANOVA analysis reveals a significant difference in $CC$ between methods for the EOG dataset, while the difference is relatively weak for the EMG dataset.
-Comparing mean values, EEGDiR excels in correlation, followed by EEGDnet and 1D-ResCNN, while SCNN exhibits poor CC performance. \end{enumerate} In summary, the outstanding denoising performance of the EEGDiR method can be attributed to multiple factors.
-The Retnet architecture provides enhanced global modeling capability, enabling a more accurate restoration of input timing information.
-The proposed signal embedding method adeptly handles the prolonged temporal information of EEG signals, capturing context and temporal relationships intelligently through the combination of successive sampling points into patches.
-This advantage enables EEGDiR to achieve superior denoising effects in both the time domain and spectral characteristics.
-Additionally, the synergy of residual connectivity and multiple normalization methods (layer norm, group norm) enhances EEGDiR's denoising performance and robustness to noise.
-The advanced Retnet architecture, skillful embedding strategy, and enhanced network design collectively contribute to EEGDiR's exceptional performance in time-domain and spectral denoising, as well as correlation.
+Figures \ref{fig5}, Figures \ref{fig6} and Figures \ref{new-2} illustrate the ANOVA results for models evaluated on the EOG, EMG and SS2016 EOG datasets.
+Drawing conclusions from the provided information and ANOVA analyses, the following observations emerge: \begin{enumerate}[(1)] \item $RRMSE_{t}$ Rancking: The denoising performance across the four methods is observed as follows: SCNN < 1D-ResCNN < LSTM < EEGDnet < EEGDiR.
+ANOVA analysis indicates significant differences in $RRMSE_{t}$, with marked distinctions in the EOG dataset and relatively modest differences in the EMG dataset.
+EEGDiR significantly outperforms other methods in time-domain denoising for both EOG, EMG and SS2016 EOG datasets, followed by EEGDnet, LSTM and 1D-ResCNN, while SCNN exhibits the least efficacy. \item $RRMSE_{s}$ Rancking: The denoising performance order for $RRMSE_{s}$ is 1D-ResCNN < SCNN < LSTM < EEGDnet < EEGDiR.
+The occurrence of 1D-ResCNN < SCNN is attributed to 1D-ResCNN superior extraction of features in the time domain, leading to diminished denoising performance in the spectral features.
+ANOVA results show a significant difference in $RRMSE_{s}$ among methods on the EOG and SS2016 EOG dataset, while the difference is relatively weak on the EMG dataset.
+EEGDiR significantly outperforms other methods in spectral denoising, followed by EEGDne, LSTM and SCNN, while 1D-ResCNN is less effective. \item $CC$ Metric Ranking: The denoising performance sequence on the $CC$ metric remains SCNN < 1D-ResCNN < LSTM < EEGDnet < EEGDiR.
+ANOVA analysis reveals a significant difference in $CC$ between methods for the EOG and SS2016 EOG dataset, while the difference is relatively weak for the EMG dataset.
+Comparing mean values, EEGDiR excels in correlation, followed by EEGDnet and 1D-ResCNN, while SCNN exhibits poor CC performance. \end{enumerate}